How does Brexit affect my student finance?

 It depends on whether you are going to study in the UK or whether you are a British citizen or a relative of a British citizen.

 The EU and the UK have developed a withdrawal agreement that came into force on 1 February 2020, when the UK left the EU, and is valid until 31 December 2020.
 As far as student finance is concerned, the withdrawal agreement means the following:

 Study with Swedish student finance in the UK

 If you have started studying in the UK with student finance from CSN before 1 January 2021, you will continue to be entitled to student finance in the UK, as if the UK was an EU country, as long as you meet the other conditions for receiving student finance.

-If you start studying in the UK after 31 December 2020, CSN will examine your right to student finance based on the UK being a non-EU/EEA country and Switzerland.
+If you start studying in the UK after 31 December 2020, CSN will examine your right to student finance based on the UK being a non-EU/EEA country.

 British citizen or family member of such

-Similarly, family members of such a British citizen shall continue to be regarded as family members of EU citizens in CSN’s review.
+Similarly, family members of such a British citizen mentioned above shall continue to be regarded as family members of EU citizens in CSN’s review.